adivenxnataly/Hi-ResAudio/README.md

 - `AUDIO_CHANNEL_OUT_HAPTIC_AB` (haptic-a, haptic-b)
 - `AUDIO_CHANNEL_OUT_MONO_HAPTIC_AB` (mono, haptic-ab)
 - `AUDIO_CHANNEL_OUT_STEREO_HAPTIC_AB` (stereo, haptoc-ab)
+> this will not give a change in AudioFlinger level, only the `audio_policy` but still give an effect.

 ### Requirement
  this is module so install using Magisk app: